dexafree/MaterialList/README.md

     }
 });
 ```
-On future releases I'll try to provide a firendly way for being able to select if a Card should be dismissable or not.
+You will also be able to decide if a card should be dismissable or not, just by calling Card.setCanDismiss().

 ## Creating your own cards